tresoldi/malign/README.md

   - Consider expanding dumb_malign by adding random gaps (perhaps calling it pad_align, maybe with swaps)
   - Complete documentation for functions, etc.
+  - Have NW working within a threshold (that is, not only the best score?)

 ## Community guidelines